Meta-analysis & systematic review

 Evidence, not hallucination

 Evidence-based biohacking means every claim about sleep, supplements, longevity or performance stands or falls with the study it cites.
-Biohacking AI makes that study trail visible — with clickable PubMed links, transparent evidence tiers and honest labeling where research is still thin.
+Biohacking AI makes that study trail visible — with clickable links to the scientific source, transparent evidence tiers and honest labeling where research is still thin.
 Every biohacker should know whether they're following a meta-analysis or a mouse paper.

 Pooled RCTs — the most robust evidence we can find in biohacking topics.
 Examples: creatine monohydrate for strength output, NMN for plasma NAD+ levels.